-The time lapse camera shows how the rock, transported from Norway, has been placed to build the new defences that will protect Southern Water's underground storm tanks and the nearby historical Fort Cumberland.
+The time lapse video, produced for Galliford Try and Southern Water, shows rock transported from Norway being used to build a new defence wall to protect Southern Water's underground storm tanks and the nearby historical site Fort Cumberland.

 The Southern Water scheme, costing nearly £3 million, was carried out by its delivery partner Galliford Try and its subcontractor ABCO.